progress/latte/README.md

 ## License ##

-grabl is free and open-source software licensed under the [Apache License 2.0](https://github.com/progress/latte/LICENSE)
+latte and grabl are free and open-source software licensed under the [Apache License 2.0](https://github.com/progress/latte/LICENSE)